Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 Games like crossword puzzles, Sudoku, and word searches are excellent activities to stimulate the brain.

-The most impactful?
-Crossword puzzles.
-Researchers specify crossword puzzles are “superior to other brain games in improving memory.”
+The most impactful of these may be crossword puzzles.
+Researchers specify that crossword puzzles are “superior to other brain games in improving memory.”

-Let’s also not forget the accessibility crossword puzzles offer—you can find them anywhere online or in newspapers and easily take them on the go.
+Let’s not forget the accessibility crossword puzzles offer: You can find them anywhere online, in newspapers, and on smartphone apps and they can easily be taken on the go.

 Board Games